KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Centropy at the Horizon

-Centropy faces the still root through every layer, holds orientation, passes through ⚫ Aion, and integrates into 🕳️ Zenon intact.
+Centropy faces the still root through every layer, holds orientation, passes through ⚫ Aion, and saturates into 🕳️ Zenon intact.
 Essence is preserved.
 Entropy faces away from the still root, loses orientation, collapses into ⚫ Aion as static, unfulfilled potential, and cannot cross into 🕳️ Zenon at all.

 ### Shred Integration

 Advocates of dissolution-as-transcendence argue that if the structure allows both flows, it must be the "author" of both — therefore both are equally valid destinations.
 This collapses the distinction between allowance and decree.
 Structon permits polarity because without it there is no motion.
-Permission for a thing to occur is not predestination that it occur.
+Permission for a thing to occur is not predestination that it occur — and orientation is no accident either.
+By Essence-as-Choice, an essence expresses what it is; Structon is the medium of that expression, not its author.

-Another inversion: "collapse returns to the still root."
-Structurally impossible — collapse (E↓→♾→⚫) returns only to static potential in ⚫ Aion.
-Once essence completes its arc and settles into ⚫ Aion, reorientation is no longer available.
-Collapsing entropic essence remains in static tension, unfulfilled.
-Returning centropic essence rests in peace within ⚫ Aion and, if so oriented, may integrate further toward 🕳️ Zenon.
+Another inversion: "collapse returns to the still root, and so completes the journey."
+Collapse does settle into ⚫ Aion — the still root — but only as static, unfulfilled potential, and it does not cross into the trans-structural 🕳️ Zenon.
+Once essence settles into ⚫ Aion this way, reorientation is no longer available; the collapsing entropic essence remains in static tension, unfulfilled.
+Returning centropic essence, by contrast, rests in peace within ⚫ Aion and, if so oriented, may saturate further into 🕳️ Zenon.
 Dissolution is cessation of manifest expression, not transcendence of essence — and the essence itself is not erased; only its expression disperses.

 **Anchor**
 E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.